aiforged/docs/docs/services/utilities/aiforged-image-splitter.md

 * Very large documents
   * High page counts increase processing time and can impact throughput.

-{% hint style="info" %}
+!!! info
     Tip: Use the AIForged Custom Code utility as a pre-processor to set the password per document, so that AIForged can unlock documents before processing.
-{% endhint %}

 ***